Wearable ECG sensor with atrial fibrillation detection for home use

 Within the wearable sensor device the ECG signal is analyzed in real-time using smart signal processing for specific heart related problems.
 After consultation with a leading cardiologist in the Netherlands 2M decided to first focus on reliable and real-time detection of atrial fibrillation.
 Based on existing publications, literature and our own thinking we have come up with improved algorithms that reliably work on all existing MIT databases.
 These algorithms are also available on the embedded platform.
 Next step is to validate these algorithms.
 Depending on customer interest 2M can create algoritms for other heart related problems.

 Electronics design is finalized and tested.
 The proof of concept can be used with normal disposable Ag/AgCl electrodes, while the overall thickness of the product can still remain still.
-ECG & activity data is recorded on SD-card and can also be send wirelessly using Bluetooth LE to a prototype app that was created.
+ECG & activity data is recorded on SD-card and can also be send wirelessly using BLE to a prototype app that was created.
 The AF algorithms have been tested against MIT databases however not in human tests.
 This would be a logicial next step.
 At the moment the product design is being finalized so that the prototype can more easily be tested on humans.
 Date: 06-03-2018